 Alternate: Julia Querry (321) 674-7302

 Fax: (321) 674-8903

 Click HERE for a copy of the 2016-2017 academic year Corporate Deferment Contract.
 Please submit ALL deferment contracts & employment/tuition benefit verification documents to the Office of Account Management on Florida Tech's main campus: email@example.com

 In an effort to go paperless, our office is encouraging all of our corporate deferment students to scan and email the required documentation.
 By doing this we can expedite the time of processing as well.

-University Alliance students are not eligible to participate in the Corporate Deferment Program.
-For University Alliance Students only, all payment arrangements must be made through University Alliance.
+Bisk students are not eligible to participate in the Corporate Deferment Program.
+For Bisk Students only, all payment arrangements must be made through Bisk.
 For customer service, please contact (800) 280-9718.

 Eligible students are required to sign and submit the Corporate Deferment Contract each academic year, prior to the tuition & fee due date for the student's initial term of enrollment.

 - All program enrollees must provide written verification from their employer indicating that they are authorized to participate in their company's tuition reimbursement program along with their deferment contract.